-This year marks the fifth annual lecture in a new series held in the AGSL.
+This year marks the sixth annual lecture in a new series held in the AGSL.
 Sponsored by Edward Wilkommen, the GeoFocus lecture series brings distinguished speakers to UWM for presentations related to geology and geography.

 The Map Society holds periodic meetings at the AGSL usually featuring a presentation accompanied by a related exhibit drawn from the Library.
 Socializing and refreshments precede each meeting.